 Thanks are due to all who have assisted in the development of the website.
 The publication of the website would not be possible without their continued support:

-Chris Owen - Web Manager, New Media, Amgueddfa Cymru - National Museum Wales
+Chris Owen - Web Manager, Digital Media, Amgueddfa Cymru - National Museum Wales

-Dave Thorpe - Web & Intranet Developer, New Media, Amgueddfa Cymru - National Museum Wales
+Dave Thorpe - Senior Digital Developer, Digital Media, Amgueddfa Cymru - National Museum Wales

-Graham Davies - Virtual Museum Curator, New Media, Amgueddfa Cymru - National Museum Wales
+Graham Davies - Digital Programmes Manager, Digital Media, Amgueddfa Cymru - National Museum Wales

 Jace Tyler - Senior Computer Officer (Networks), ICT, Amgueddfa Cymru - National Museum Wales